 On the other hand, if the offending person is considered a third party because he or she was not in the course of employment or was unemployed when the accident occurred, you will have a choice.
 You can pursue your WorkSafeBC benefits or you can pursue a tort claim against the offending driver the same as if you had not been working at the time of the crash.
 As such, based on the facts of your case, you may only be able to file a claim with WorkSafeBC or both ICBC and WorkSafeBC.

 A tort claim is for damages or compensation for losses caused by the negligence of another.
 These losses include intangible losses such as pain and suffering and more readily calculable damages such as lost wages or treatment costs.
 In these situations, there are no Part 7 benefits available and you forego WorkSafeBC disability benefits in favour of tort damages.
 Instead, your out-of-pocket expenses for treatment may be included in your tort claim.

-How to Choose that Right Process for You
+How to Choose the Right Process for You, Following a Work Injury:

 Personal injury lawsuits also more readily provide compensation for all economic losses including lost wages, future loss of economic competitiveness and more.
 As part of a personal injury claim, the courts provide some compensation for legal costs, which means that while negotiating a potential settlement, the defendant will usually allocate additional funds as a contribution to your legal fees.

 There are very limited circumstances where it may make sense to proceed under WorkSafeBC instead of a tort claim.
 For example, if it is clear that the accident is completely or partially your fault, or you have experienced minimal pain or suffering as a result of the accident.

 What to consider before choosing: